14 Medicinal Herbs You Can Grow in Your Backyard

 If you suffer from a cold or the flu, try this medicinal herb to ease the severity of your symptoms.
 It also helps provide relief to your immune system.

 Use the leaves and flowers of this medicinal herb for teas; chew leaves to ease headache pain (including migraines).
-It’s also been shown to provide relief for arthritis, and skin conditions.
+It’s also been shown to be one of the most effective natural remedies for arthritis, as well as a treatment for various skin conditions.

 Is there anything lavender can’t do?
 Even smelling this medicinal herb has been shown to calm and relax.
 It also eases pain, and when applied to cuts and bruises functions as an antiseptic.